markt/octo_eye_tracking/README.md

 ## Usage

+The following guide specifically utilizes a collection of infrared data.
+These examples can be run just like the guide, but users will need to modify the scripts to analyze new data.

 ### Annotating Data

 Users must first use `DeepLabCut` to create a project.
 Users must locally annotate video frames using the provided GUI, then copy the project to *Discovery* using `scp` for training.